jbn/my-mbp-2012/06_appendix_a.md

-Appendix: Genius Bar Work Authorizations
+Appendix A: Genius Bar Work Authorizations
 ---

 I suspect most of the training Apple Store Geniuses receive pertains to dealing with irate customers.
 The general bewilderment displayed when I open up a terminal in front of them suggests the training is not tech related.
 However, I still expected them to properly transcribe experiences.
 Below are my Apple Store Work authorizations.
 I comment on each one below the quote blocks.